-176 Previous studies could not find evidence of recombination in these datasets (Joly & Bruneau 177 2006) and thus the three genes could be analysed integrally.
-Species tree analyses were 178 performed in \BEAST.
-The nucleotide substitution model used was the one that received the 179 highest Akaike Information Criteria (AIC) score in Modeltest 3.7 (Posada & Crandall 1998) 180 when fitted on a maximum likelihood tree obtained from five independent searches in Garli 1.0 181 (Zwickl 2006) with a GTR $+ I + \Gamma$ substitution model.
-A strict clock was used for all genes; the 182 rate of the GAPDH gene was set to 1 and the rate of the other genes were estimated relative to 183 GAPDH.
+Previous studies could not find evidence of recombination in these data sets (Joly & Bruneau 2006), and thus, the three genes could be analysed integrally.
+Species tree analyses were performed in \BEAST.
+The nucleotide substitution model used was the one that received the highest Akaike Information Criteria (AIC) score in MODELTEST 3.7 (Posada & Crandall 1998) when fitted on a maximum likelihood tree obtained from five independent searches in Garli 1.0 (Zwickl 2006) with a GTR + I + $\Gamma$ substitution model.
+A strict clock was used for all genes; the rate of the GAPDH gene was set to 1, and the rate of the other genes was estimated relative to GAPDH.
 Population sizes were modelled as constant along branches.
-More details on parameters 184 and priors can be found in the .xml file given as supplementary information.
-The analysis was run for $10^7$ generations, recording the trees and parameters every $10^4$ generations, and the first 185 186 million generations was discarded as burnin.
-Independent runs converged on the same parameters 187 values and species tree topologies.
+More details on parameters and priors can be found in Data S1 (Supporting information).
+The analysis was run for 10 generations, recording the trees and parameters every 10 generations, and the first million generations were discarded as burnin.
+Independent runs converged on the same parameter values and species tree topologies.

-188 The species tree obtained with \BEAST (Fig. 2) was identical to one of the two most parsimonious species trees obtained by gene tree parsimony (Joly & Bruneau 2009).
+The species tree obtained with \BEAST (Fig. 2) was identical to one of the two most parsimonious species trees obtained by gene tree parsimony (Joly & Bruneau 2009).
 The branch support was relatively high for most nodes, but there is nevertheless clearly some uncertainty in the tree topology which was clearly worth accounting for in the hybridization tests.
 The wide branches along the backbone of the tree are likely the results of gene tree incongruence, which could be caused by either incomplete lineage sorting or hybridization.